nikhil-01a/515FinalProject/README.md

 ## Any bugs or issues you could not resolve

-For my wc program I'm still trying to automate its testing for **multiple files input** in the test harness that I've created.
+For my wc program I'm still trying to **automate** its testing for **multiple files input** in the test harness that I've created.
+But the extension works and it can be manually tested on the terminal for the wc program.

 ## An example of a difficult issue or bug and how you resolved it